Athena-Types/numerics-playground/README.md

 - `run.sh` contains a script to run everything; and

+- `error.v` contains a self-contained mechanized proof of *error simulation*; in particular, it shows that the paired translation of a program can simulate all error present in the original program;

 - `test.sh` contains a script to test everything.

+A (partial, currently on-hold) Coq mechanization effort of NumFuzz sits in a separate repo because Coq dependencies are very annoying.

 NB: The Makefile is a bit buggy right now, need to figure out what's going on.
 The test / run scripts are a hacky workaround until I fix the Makefile.
+Also beware that the code in this repository is quite ugly.
+Read at your own peril.

+## Dependencies
+Main deps:
+- zarith
+- base
+- re2
+- re_parser

+Ppx rewriters used:
+- ppx_deriving
+- ppx_sexp_conv